cbolisetti/multiappfracflow/doc/content/multiapp_fracture_flow_primer.md

 ## A single variable (no heat transfer)

-When $h=0$, the system becomes decoupled.
+When $h=0$, the system becomes decoupled and no heat will be transferred from the fracture to the matrix.
 The solution is $T_{m} = 0$, and $T_{f}$ given by the fundamental solution.
 This may be solved by MOOSE without any MultiApp system using the following input file

 !listing diffusion_multiapp/single_var.i

 The result depends on the spatial and temporal discretisation.
-The temporal-discretisation dependence is shown in [diffusion_single_var]
+The temporal-discretisation dependence of $T_{f}$ is shown in [diffusion_single_var]

 !media media/diffusion_single_var.png
 	style=width:60%;margin:auto;padding-top:2.5%;
 	id=diffusion_single_var
-	caption=Decoupled case: comparison of the analytical solution with the MOOSE results as computed using no MultiApp
+	caption=Decoupled case fracture Temperature: comparison of the analytical solution with the MOOSE results as computed using no MultiApp

 ## Two coupled variables (no MultiApp)